ciretorres/flujo-de-residuos-solidos-cdmx/docs/documentacion/index.md

 <img src="../.vitepress/public/img/_capturas/Screen Shot 2023-10-31 at 16.51.09.png" width="900">

-The visualization in this project intented to represent the management from the Urban Solid Waste of each municipality to the final destination site in México City, with respect to the previous research in collaboration with the team Master degree Information Design and proffesor [Nora Morales](http://noramorales.academia.edu/) who guided us into the process.
+The visualization in this project intented to represent the management from the Urban Solid Waste of each municipality to the final destination site in México City.

+All this with respect to the previous research in collaboration with the team Master degree in Information Design and proffesor [Nora Morales](http://noramorales.academia.edu/) who guided us into the process.

 [Go top](#Summary)